Charles Person

-Charles Person (born 1942) is an African-American civil rights activist who participated in the 1961 Freedom Rides.
+Charles Person (September 27, 1942 – January 8, 2025) was an African-American civil rights activist who was the youngest Freedom Rider of the 1961 Freedom Rides.
 He was born and raised in Atlanta, Georgia.
 Following his 1960 graduation from David Tobias Howard High School, he attended Morehouse College.
-Person was the youngest Freedom Rider on the original Congress of Racial Equality Freedom Ride.
+Person was selected by the Congress of Racial Equality to join the Freedom Rides in 1961.
 His memoir Buses Are a Comin': Memoir of a Freedom Rider was published by St. Martin's Press in 2021.
+Charles most recently established the Freedom Riders Training Academy, a comprehensive curriculum on nonviolent resistance.
+The program, co-founded by Pete Conroy, of the Freedom Riders Park Board, was designed to educate individuals about the principles of peaceful demonstration and the lasting significance of First Amendment rights.
+Participants learn to exercise these rights responsibly and within the boundaries of the law, promoting constructive and lawful engagement.
+Person died from complications from leukemia on January 8, 2025, at the age of 82.

-Life Before the Freedom Rides
+Early life

 Person was born in Atlanta on September 27, 1942.
 His father was an orderly at Emory University Hospital.
 He was a gifted math and physics student, with aspirations to become a scientist.
 In high school, he was a member of his local NAACP Youth Council.
 In the Fall of 1960, he enrolled as a freshman at Morehouse College.
 As a Freshman at Morehouse, he became active in the civil rights movement, joining a student organization called the Atlanta Committee on Appeal for Human Rights.
 Person received his first jail sentence, a sixteen-day trip, after a sit-in in 1961.
 In an interview, Person had this to say about the sit-ins: "Once I got involved, it was infectious, anything that had to do with protests, I was there.
 My life revolved around it, I did my homework and my assignment around sitting-in.
 You’d be surprised how good study habits you can develop, because you were just sitting at a lunch counter with no place to go, they weren’t going to feed us, so you just sat there and did your studies."
 They were attacked with items such as condiments and cigarette butts, and threatened with items like meat cleavers.
 The students in these sit-ins practiced non-violent tactics, which helped make the threats and attacks less interesting for the whites trying to intimidate them.
-He gained the attention of CORE recruiters that were looking for an Atlanta freedom rider.
+He gained the attention of CORE recruiters that were looking for an Atlanta Freedom Rider.
 As a minor, he needed a parent signature to participate.
-His mother refused to sign, but he was able to convince his father.
+His mother refused to sign (due to the fact that he did not inform his mother of the actions he was doing to fight for civil rights), but he was able to convince his father.